Hilbert's 16th problem on a period annulus and Nash space of arcs: Blow up of the Bautin ideal and the space of essential perturbations

 Consider an analytic deformation $X_{\lambda(\varepsilon)}$ in a neighbourhood of $\lambda_0$, where $X_{\lambda_0}$ is a vector field with a period annulus of closed orbits.
 Suppose further that $M_k$ is the bifurcation function associated to this deformation, that is to say

 \begin{proposition}

 where $v_j^{(k)} $ are polynomials in the coefficients of the series $\lambda(\varepsilon)$, determined by the identities

-\end{proposition} \begin{remark} The claim is very close to the one of the Bautin's fundamental lemma, as restated by C. Chicone and M. Jacobs in \cite[Lemma 4.1]{Chicone}, see also (\cite{BGG}).
-The difference is that we do not suppose that $h_0$ corresponds to a singular point (a center) of the vector field, and the vector field $X_{\lambda_0}$ might not have a center at all (see Figure \ref{annuli}). \end{remark} \proof If
+and $k=k(\alpha)$ is the order of the arc $\alpha : \varepsilon \mapsto \lambda(\varepsilon)$, see Definition \ref{def1}. \end{proposition} \begin{remark} The claim generalizes the Bautin's fundamental lemma, as restated by C. Chicone and M. Jacobs \cite[Lemma 4.1]{Chicone}, see also (\cite{BGG}).
+Indeed, we do not suppose any special properties of the polynomial generators $(v_1,v_2, \dots , v_N)$.
+Note also that $h_0$ does not correspond to a singular point (a center) of the vector field $X_{\lambda_0}$ which might not have a center at all (see Figure \ref{annuli}). \end{remark} \begin{proof} If

 and $u_1,u_2, \dots , u_{N'}$ are generators of the localized Bautin ideal, then

 and

 where